unitoftime/mythfall-wiki/src/items/abilities/abilities.md

 - [The Book of Stone](./bookOStone.md)

 ## Trivia
 - At one point, the developer - UnitOfTime - , had to stop all of the spellbooks from being obtainable for the purpose of reworking them.
-They were readded to the game and overhaulde on the 24.02.2024.
+They were readded to the game and overhauled on the 24.02.2024.